eosjrCode/eosjrCode/README.md

 About me

-📄- I am a big enthusiastic in clean and organized codes.
+📄- I am a big enthusiastic in clean and organized codes.<br>
-🎓- I have a bachelors degree in Information Systems and currently i'm upgrading to Software Engineering.
+🎓- I have a bachelors degree in Information Systems and currently i'm upgrading to Software Engineering.<br>
-🌱- I'm on track for learning more about javascript, HTML5/CSS3, node.js, java, ruby on rails, MySql.
+🌱- I'm on track for learning more about javascript, HTML5/CSS3, node.js, java, ruby on rails, MySql.<br>
 📫- If you want to get in contact with me: eosjrcode@gmail.com or, if you prefer, send me a message in github.
-I try to respond quickly.
+I try to respond quickly.<br>
-   -  I'm open to feedback and suggestions!
+📄 -  I'm open to feedback and suggestions!